gjtiquia/supermarket-app/README.md

 ## Known Issues

 - [Deno workspaces (monorepos)](https://docs.deno.com/runtime/fundamentals/workspaces/) does not play well with Vite ([related issue](https://github.com/denoland/deno/issues/26138)), so we are not using workspaces in this project
+- Deno's typescript errors are also not popping up properly on the Vite project, so we will use pnpm instead for the `/web-app`, and use Deno for the `/backend`